Abdalmohsen-H/printf/README.md

 # 0x11.
 C - printf

 ## _print_binary.c
-### this is a function that print binary of decimal input and count printed chars inside it only
+### This is a function that print binary of decimal input and count printed chars inside it only
 ### Return: number of printed chars inside it only
 ==============================================
 ## _print_integer.c